qecsim/qecsim/docs/usage.rst

 Usage
 =====

-qecsim includes a simple command line interface that provides access to all features.
-It can also be used as a library via the fully documented API.
+qecsim provides access to all features via a command-line interface.
+It can also be used as a library via the fully-documented API.
+It includes many common codes, error models and decoders and can be extended with additional components.

 Command-line
 ------------